-Delaware, Nevada, and New Jersey are still the only states with forms of legalized online poker.
-However, California, Michigan, New York, and Pennsylvania have continued the charge to legalize online gaming, and so far in 2016, the industry has seen significant progress.
+Delaware, Nevada, New Jersey, and Pennsylvania are still the only states with forms of legalized online poker.
+However, California, Michigan, and New York have continued the charge to legalize online gaming, and so far in 2016 and 2017, the industry has seen significant progress.
+Further, with Pennsylvania legalizing online gaming and New Jersey demonstrating success in and economic growth through iGaming, it seems that momentum will be on the side of legalization heading into 2018.
 While some of the legislative sessions have adjourned, the online poker bills have made more progress than ever before, sparking hopes in the industry that the legalization is just the next legislative session away.